scg-unibe-ch/ese2016-team4/usability/Scenarios.md

 ##Scenario 3
 Your best friend John Wayne told you he sent you the link of interesting ads in a message on your most beloved page flatfindr.
 Log in (jane@doe.com | password) and check your message inbox.
 Open the message from John Wayne and open the link in a new tab.

+##Scenario 4
+You live in an apartment in Berne - 3000 at Sidlerstrasse 5 with 3 friends and you are the main tenant.
+Hans was always unreliable.
+Now Hans wants to move out in three days to live in the forest.
+You need to find a new roomer now.
+Therefore you go on the page where you found your current apartment to offer Hans's room.
+The page is localhost:8080 and you remember your login (ese@unibe.ch | ese).
+The Move-in-Date is tomorrow, the sqm are 12 and the price is 560.
+Smoking is allowed but you don't like animals (not at all).
+You create the ad and remember that you forgot about your Balcony.
+So you edit the ad by adding the balcony.